-The After Care program operates at Lakewood Catholic Academy on scheduled school days and some vacation days during the school year.
-If LCA is closed due to weather or another emergency situation, the After Care program will not operate.
-The After Care program will operate from 3:00pm to 5:30pm every day that school is in session.
-Additional information regarding the After Care program is available in the After Care Handbook.
+The after care program operates at Lakewood Catholic Academy on scheduled school days and some vacation days during the school year.
+If LCA is closed due to weather or another emergency situation, the after care program will not operate.
+The after acre program will operate from 3:00pm to 5:30pm every day that school is in session.
+Additional information regarding the after care program is available in the after care Handbook.